 Lake Rules

-• Life jackets are required for all boating activities, regardless of age or swimming ability.
+- Life jackets are required for all boating, regardless of age or swimming ability.

-• Catch-and-release fishing is permitted only when officially announced and only with Standing Pines-provided equipment.
-Eating fish from the lake is not allowed.
+- Catch-and-release fishing is permitted only when officially announced, using Standing Pines-provided equipment only.
+No eating fish from the lake.

-• No feeding of fish or wildlife except during designated, staff-led sessions with approved food.
+- Do not feed fish, birds, or wildlife except during designated staff-led sessions with approved food.

-• All lake activities require advance registration and a signed waiver.
-Participation is at your own risk and subject to all posted rules and staff instructions.
+- All lake activities require advance registration and a signed waiver.
+Participation is at your own risk.

-• Failure to comply with lake rules or staff instructions may result in removal from the activity or restricted access to lake amenities.
+Failure to follow rules or staff instructions may result in removal from the activity or restricted lake access.
+All activities and policies are subject to change for safety, environmental, or regulatory reasons.

 Thank You for Choosing Standing Pines